splunk/public-o11y-docs/gdi/statsd/statsd.md

 ## Description

-The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` provides this integration as the `statsd` monitor type using the Smart Agent receiver.
+The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` provides this integration as the `statsd` monitor type using the Smart Agent Receiver.

 Use this monitor to collect statsd metrics.
 This monitor listens on a configured address and port to receive the statsd metrics.
 The monitor supports the `Counter`, `Timer`, `Gauge`, and `Set` types, which are dispatched as the Splunk Observability Cloud types `counter`, `gauge`, `gauge`, and `gauge` respectively.
 Statsd extensions such as tags are not supported.